santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs/Billing-&-Refund-Requests.md

 -	Do we have objective evidence that this issue is Microsofts fault?

 -	What was the impact to the customer, and how did it specifically affect them?
 Please provide me a high-level explanation of the impact.
+Was the job blocked without a workaround?

 -	What is the exact timeframe of the issue?
 Can we confirm the impacted timeframe up to the minute?

 -	Do we have evidence for the impacted timeframe e.g. is this confirmed via the IcM/RCA?
+Can we provide logs or ticket start time and a deployment date of a bug fix?

 -	What services were impacted?
 Please provide us a list of all impacted resources.
+If you are including input and output in addition to ASA, then please the resource name of each resource impacted.

 **STEP 3: OPEN COLLABORATION WITH BILLING TEAM AND PROVIDE DETAILS ABOVE**